 The actual number of days school is in session will be determined by the yearly school calendar.
 Students are expected to attend and complete all requirements for every course offered.
-Attendance records for the Grammar School students are kept by the individual classroom teachers and reported on the student's report card each quarter.
-Attendance records for the Upper School will be recorded in each student's assigned classes.
+Attendance records for the Lower School students are kept by the individual classroom teachers and reported on the student's report card each quarter.
 A record for attendance will also be kept in the office, the total number of days absent and days present will be recorded on the student's quarterly report card.